“Aww, it’s just marketing…”

 Here are just some practical examples:

-- Marketing can conduct research into customer needs, preferences, and purchase drivers.
-This, in turn, can help companies build the right products instead of wasting millions on development of unwanted products.
+- Marketing can conduct research on customer needs, preferences, and purchase drivers.
+This, in turn, can help companies build the right products instead of wasting millions on the development of unwanted products.

 - Marketing can target the right audience and help customers discover products they can actually be interested in.
 This, in turn, can save money otherwise wasted on advertising to prospects who’d never purchase a product.

 - Marketing can help educate customers so that they make better decisions and learn to use complex products faster.
 This, in turn, can help companies retain customers and grow revenue.